github/codeql/docs/codeql/codeql-for-visual-studio-code/running-codeql-queries-at-scale-with-mrva.rst

 You can manage and edit your custom lists by right-clicking on either the list name, or a repository name within the list, and selecting an option from the context menu.

 The custom lists are stored in your workspace in a ``databases.json`` file.
-If you want to edit this file directly, you can open by clicking **{ }** in the panel header.
+If you want to edit this file directly, you can open it by clicking **{ }** in the panel header.

-For example, if you want to continue analyzing a set of repositories that had results for your query, click **Copy repository list** in the Variant analysis results view to add a list of the repositories that have results for your query to the clipboard as JSON.
+For example, if you want to continue analyzing a set of repositories that had results for your query, click **Copy repository list** in the Variant Analysis Results view to add a list of only the repositories that have results to the clipboard as JSON.
 For example:

 .. code-block:: json